 - 1. Turn the power switch on.
 Do NOT start the engine.
 The security light and/or power switch will turn on briefly until the key fob is detected or until the valid, current PIN is entered. - 2.
-Push or hold the turn signal CANCEL switch for 10 seconds until the security light and/or power switch turn on.

-On models with Infotainment Display, a pop-up window will appear during this procedure stating that the key fob is out of range.
-3. Enter either the master PIN (see page 7) or your current 4-digit rider PIN within 20 seconds.
+Push or hold the turn signal CANCEL switch for 10 seconds until the security light and/or power switch turn on. - 3.
+Enter either the master PIN (see page 7) or your current 4-digit rider PIN within 20 seconds.
 If the PIN is successfully entered, the security light and/or power switch will remain on and the horn will sound briefly.

 If the valid PIN is not entered within 20 seconds, the security light and/or power switch will flash for 10 seconds, then the system will shut down.
 Return to step 1 to try again.
 4. Enter a new 4-digit security PIN of your own choosing.
 If the PIN is successfully entered, the security light will remain on and the horn will sound briefly.
 Proceed to step 5.